 (b) To overcome the presumption set forth in subdivision (a), the court

 shall find that paragraph (1) is satisfied and shall find that the factors

 in paragraph (2), on balance, support the legislative findings in

 (1) The perpetrator of domestic violence has demonstrated that giving sole

 or joint physical or legal custody of a child to the perpetrator is in

-the best interests of the child pursuant to Sections 3011 and
+the best interest of the child pursuant to Sections 3011 and

 3020.
-In determining the best interests of the child, the preference for frequent
+In determining the best interest of the child, the preference for frequent

 and continuing contact with both parents, as set forth in subdivision (b) of